-Once you've booked your St Helena Bay accommodation explore our pages for info on attractions and what to do in St Helena Bay.
+Once you've booked your accommodation in St Helena Bay, explore our pages for info on attractions and what to do in St Helena Bay.

 St Helena Bay was "discovered" by the Portuguese explorer Vasco Da Gama on 7 Nov.
 1497, during his pioneer voyage from Europe to India.
 He named the bay after Saint Helena, a devout, influential Christian and mother of Roman Emperor Constantine the Great.
 It was on the shores of this bay that the first encounter between a European explorer and the indigenous Khoikhoi (nomadic herders of sheep and cattle) took place.

 Nowadays, St Helena Bay is one of the world's principal fishing centres.
 The cold Benguela current surges upwards along this part of the coast and brings nutrient rich waters to the bay resulting in the abundant sea life.
 In winter, snoek are caught and the harbour is a vibrant, bustling hive of activity, as the fish are sold straight off the boats.
 More than half of the fish processed annually in South Africa is processed here.